loading...

 have some advantages over its competitor:

-• less code is needed
+• It requires less code

-• deployment is compact and compiles more quickly.
+• deployment is compact and compiles more quickly

 • supports coroutines

-• It is compatible with Java’s frameworks and libraries.
+• It is compatible with Java’s frameworks and libraries

 • No longer NullPointerException